-Denk is a party that represents the interest of foreign nationals and immigrants and that is of the opinion that Dutch society is marked by institutional racism.
+A party on the other end of the spectrum, DENK, is a party that represents the interests of foreign nationals and immigrants and that is of the opinion that Dutch society is marked by institutional racism.
 It has been formed by two dissident PvdA parliamentary members with a Turkish background.
 They separated from the socialist party and their primary supporters are Turkish Muslims.
 Its leader, Tunahan Kuzu, is a kindred spirit of the Turkish president Erdogan, leader of the conservative Islamic AK party.
-In 2017, it won three seats, and many consider DENK to be a prime example of the populist parties that are currently in the Dutch parliament.
+In 2017, CHAPTER 1